The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Michigan, US

 Accepting New Patients

-Shaiva Meka is an Intensive Care Medicine specialist and a Pulmonary Medicine provider in Grand Rapids, Michigan.
-Dr. Meka has been practicing medicine for over 11 years and is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-Her top areas of expertise are Pneumonia, Lung Metastases, Pulmonary Alveolar Proteinosis, and Emphysema.
+Shaiva Meka is an Intensive Care Medicine specialist and a Pulmonary Medicine provider practicing medicine in Grand Rapids, Michigan.
+She has been practicing medicine for over 11 years.
+Dr. Meka is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Pneumonia, Lung Metastases, Pulmonary Alveolar Proteinosis, and Emphysema.
+Dr. Meka is board certified in American Board Of Internal Medicine, American Board Of Internal Medicine, and American Board Of Internal Medicine.
 Dr. Meka is currently accepting new patients.

 Experienced in Pulmonary Alveolar Proteinosis